simp/pupmod-simp-pupmod/REFERENCE.md

 Data type: `Pupmod::Memory`

 The maximum amount of memory to allocate within the system.
+If optional, this will utilize the `pupmod::java_max_memory` function.

-Default value: '50%'
+Default value: undef

 ##### `jruby_jar`